renatoaraujo/slim-skeleton/README.md

 Simple skelleton for [Slim Framework](https://github.com/slimphp/Slim) I did for personal projects.

 You can use this skeleton application easily to create your awesome API's or websites.
-You are welcome to collaborate and any suggestions please contact me.

-Trello board for development https://trello.com/b/zsOp3dNi

 Used for this project:
   - [Slim Framework 3](https://github.com/slimphp/Slim)